Date: 19 April 2016

 Cadbury, owned by snack food multinational Mondelez, mounted a last-ditch effort to retain existing UK registered trade mark rights following a ruling by the Court of Appeal in 2013, which found that Cadbury had previously filed a trade mark application for the same colour in overly broad and imprecise terms.

 Cadbury sought to save its existing registration for the same flawed description by applying to the UKIPO to have its existing registration re-characterised retrospectively as a "series" in the hope that the ambiguous part of the description would be deleted, leaving a valid trade mark.

 Mr Baldwin QC, sitting as a Deputy Judge of the Chancery Division, dismissed Cadbury's appeal against the UKIPO's decision to refuse that application.
 He noted that there was no provision in UK law that would allow such a late amendment.
 The trade mark covered an unknown number of signs which are not part of any series so a request to delete part of the original description could not be entertained.

 The Court also noted that permitting the late amendment would circumvent the rules requiring full and stringent examination of trade mark applications, which protect the public interest in ensuring that unduly broad monopolies are not granted.

-Société des Produits Nestlé S.A. participated in the appeal as an intervener and were represented by RGC Jenkins & Co.
+Société des Produits Nestlé S.A. participated in the appeal as an intervener and were represented by RGC Jenkins & Co (now Maucher Jenkins).
 In its decision, the High Court adopted Nestlé's position and rejected Cadbury's approach.